White River spinedace: Description

-The White River spinedace is a brightly colored fish with th emales being vividly metallic green on the back with silver green sides with dusky blotches.
-The feales are similar but less brightly colored.
+The White River spinedace is a brightly colored fish with the males being vividly metallic green on the back with silver green sides with dusky blotches.
+The females are similar but less brightly colored.
 This species has between 79 and 92 scales on its lateral line, the operculum is dotted with dark spots.
 The dorsal fin and caudal fin are pinkish brown with vermilion bases while the anl and pelvic fins are vermilion.
 This species has a maximum total length of 15 cm, although 9.8 cm is a more typical total length.

 Distribution and habitat

-The White River spinedace is restricted to the catchement of the White River in White Pine and Nye Counties in Nevada.
+The White River spinedace is restricted to the catchment of the White River in White Pine and Nye Counties in Nevada.
 Its range has shrunk so that the only viable population is in the Flag Spring complex and its outflows, within the Wayne E. Kirch WMA.
 Here it occurs over substrates of sand and gravel with some mud, in shallow areas of 0.5 to 1.5 m depth.